CodeReclaimers/neat-python/examples/hoverboard/README.md

 ## NSGA-II examples ##

 The scripts in this directory show examples of using NEAT to control a hoverboard on a game.
-It uses CTRNNs to control the intensity of both left and right thrusters of the hoverboard, based on it's velocity, angular velocity and normal vector.
+It uses Recurrent Networks to control the intensity of both left and right thrusters of the hoverboard, based on it's velocity, angular velocity and normal vector.
 All those informations could be retreived from real world sensors.

 ![hoverboard-reference](https://i.imgur.com/UpJ2HA7.gif)